1. Stopped By The Police On The Street, Now What?

-• It is not a good idea to resist, even if you’re innocent or if you think the police are acting unfairly or unlawfully.
+- Even if you're innocent or if you think the police are acting unfairly or unlawfully it is not a good idea to flee or resist.

 a.
 Can the police arrest you for refusing to answer questions?